Making clinical trials human for the patients who need them most

 Learning 1

 The clinical staff interviews weren't on the original plan.
 I pushed for them because the founding team was designing around sponsor assumptions, not operational reality.
 That research changed the product direction.
-Front-loading the uncomfortable questions is always worth it.

 Learning 2